MurphLu/Xcode-project-file-check/README.md

-add all files and filders which is not need to check, you can use Regular Expressions also one file or one Regular Expression in one line
+add all files and filders which is not need to check, you can use Regular Expressions also one file or one Regular Expression in one line when use Regular Expressions please make sure the reg is worked in python

 ## useage